eccentricdevotion/TARDIS/bedrock.md

 ## Destination terminal

 Use the form controls to find a unique location.
+When parameters have been selected, click the submit button.

 ![Floodgate destination terminal](images/floodgate/terminal.jpg)